omjigupta/payment-api/README.md

 # play-java-payment application v2.6 + H2 DB

 This is a starter application that has base setup of Play 2.6 with H2 as database.
-This customers.repository will constantly updated on better changes.
+This repository will constantly updated on better changes.

 Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.